 The accompanying unaudited condensed consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which contemplates realization of assets and satisfying liabilities in the normal course of business.
-At March 31, 2021, the Company had an accumulated deficit of approximately \$105,496,000 and working capital surplus of approximately \$1,303,000.
-For the three months ended March 31, 2021, the Company had a loss from operations of approximately \$15,055,000 (of which, approximately \$14,077,000 was attributable to non-cash stock-based compensation) and negative cash flows from operations of approximately \$814,000.
+At June 30, 2021, the Company had an accumulated deficit of approximately \$109,559,000 and working capital surplus of approximately \$502,000.
+For the six months ended June 30, 2021, the Company had a loss from operations of approximately \$18,610,000 (of which, approximately \$17,003,000 was attributable to non-cash stock-based compensation) and negative cash flows from operations of approximately \$1,556,000.
 The Company's operating activities consume the majority of its cash resources.
 The Company anticipates that it will continue to incur operating losses as it executes its development plans for 2021, as well as other potential strategic and business development initiatives.
 In addition, the Company has had and expects to have negative cash flows from operations, at least into the near future.
 The Company has previously funded, and plans to continue funding, these losses primarily through current cash on hand received subsequent to quarter end and additional infusions of cash from equity and debt financing.
+As of June 30, 2021, the Company has access to approximately \$2,100,000 in additional funding from Auctus, as discussed below.

-The Company believes the following has been able to mitigate the above factors with regards to its ability to continue as a going concern: (i) as part of its Chapter 11 reorganization approximately \$14,700,000 in outstanding debt and other liabilities were exchanged for (a) shares of common stock, (b) new convertible notes or (c) new convertible notes and warrants to purchase shares of common stock; (ii) the Company secured DIP financing during its Chapter 11 Case in the amount of \$1,189,413, as well as an aggregate amount of \$3,848,548 in debt financing from Auctus and others as part of the Company's Chapter 11 reorganization, to sustain operations; and (iii) pursuant to the plan of reorganization, Auctus is required to loan to the Company, as needed, an additional amount equal to \$3,500,000, less the amount of Auctus' DIP financing (\$1,226,901, inclusive of accrued interest) and its DIP costs not to exceed approximately \$650,000.
-As a result of the above, and cash on hand of approximately \$2,248,000 as of May 11, 2021, the Company believes it has sufficient cash to fund operations for the twelve months subsequent to the filing date.
+The Company believes the following has been able to mitigate the above factors with regards to its ability to continue as a going concern: (i) as part of its Chapter 11 reorganization approximately \$14,700,000 in outstanding debt and other liabilities were exchanged for (a) shares of common stock, (b) new convertible notes or (c) new convertible notes and warrants to purchase shares of common stock; (ii) the Company secured DIP financing during its Chapter 11 Case in the amount of \$1,189,413, as well as an aggregate amount of \$3,848,548 in debt financing from Auctus and others as part of the Company's Chapter 11 reorganization, to sustain operations; and (iii) pursuant to the plan of reorganization, Auctus is required to loan to the Company, as needed, an additional \$2,100,000.
+As a result of the above, and cash on hand of approximately \$1,586,414 as of August 12, 2021, the Company believes it has sufficient cash to fund operations for the twelve months subsequent to the filing date.
 In addition, the Company is seeking further funding to commence and complete a Phase 2 clinical study of the use of BRTX-100.

-There is no assurance that these funds will be sufficient to enable the Company to fully complete its development activities or attain profitable operations.
-If the Company is unable to obtain such additional financing on a timely basis the Company may have to curtail its development, marketing and promotional activities, which would have a material adverse effect on the Company's business, financial condition and results of operations, and ultimately the Company could be forced to discontinue its operations and liquidate.
+Curernt funds and Auctus' funding obligation noted above will not be sufficient to enable the Company to fully complete its development activities or attain profitable operations.
+If the Company is unable to obtain such needed additional financing on a timely basis, the Company may have to curtail its development, marketing and promotional activities, which would have a material adverse effect on the Company's business, financial condition and results of operations, and ultimately the Company could be forced to discontinue its operations and liquidate.